 In this page you can add all the URLs of your original page and the variations you would like to test.
 You will see thumbnails of the page, which helps you making sure the URLs are correct.

-Note that you will be able to skip validation if you want, just click on skip validation and continue.
+Note that you will be able to skip validation if you want, just click on Start Experiment.
+If you do so, you will see a popup with the following message: “Experiment validation had errors or did not complete.
+Are you sure you want to start the experiment?
+If you are sure that your experiment is properly set up, you may continue.”
 But it is recommended that you check the code to understand why you are getting an error and then try validating again.

-And below we see the results page of a test with a winning version, the Road Runner (purple line), with a lift of 28.5% lift in conversions as compared to the original.
+And below we see the results page of a test with a winning version, the Blue Sign up (green line, yeah, that’s confusing :-), with a lift of 52% in conversions as compared to the original.

 Any time you want to review your experiments just visit http://onbe.co/IXznAO